syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 string htmlstring = "<p><b>This text is inserted as HTML string.</b></p>";

-//Validating the Html string
+//Validates the Html string

 bool isValidHtml = document.LastSection.Body.IsValidXHTML(htmlstring, XHTMLValidationType.Transitional);

-//If the Html string passes validation, it is inserted to document
+//When the Html string passes validation, it is inserted to the document

 if (isValidHtml)

 {

-//Append Html string as first item of the second paragraph in the document
+//Appends Html string as first item of the second paragraph in the document

 document.Sections[0].Body.InsertXHTML(htmlstring, 2, 0);

-//Append the Html string to first paragraph in the document
+//Appends the Html string to first paragraph in the document

 document.Sections[0].Body.Paragraphs[0].AppendHTML(htmlstring);

 }

-//Save and close the document
+//Saves and closes the document

 document.Save("Sample.docx");